sood1abhinav-Badgrt/MECAQC-Web-App/README.md

 ## Acknowledgements

-Developed as part of the [Holloway Group](https://hollowaygroup.com) at the University of Wisconsin–Madison, a NASA-affiliated atmospheric science research lab.
+Developed as part of the [Holloway Group]([https://hollowaygroup.com](https://hollowaygroup.org/)) at the University of Wisconsin–Madison, a NASA-affiliated atmospheric science research lab.
+Special thanks to Dr. Xinran Wu, Dr. Tracey Holloway, and Vedaa Vandavasi.